Title: Navy Master's Mate, Civil War; freight agent

 Plot Location: Section 107, Lot 52

-His grandfather Harvey and father Jacob were seamen by trade, so perhaps it’s not a coincidence that Jacob Jr. joined the Navy during the Civil War.
+His grandfather Harvey and father Jacob were seamen by trade, so it’s not just a coincidence that Jacob Jr. joined the Navy during the Civil War.
 They used the term Captain in describing their position in the shipping business, but it was not a term officially given to Jacob’s military service, used only once on a burial form and in his cemetery record.

 He had been working as a clerk while living with his parents during the War years.
 On the day after Valentine’s Day in 1863, Jacob married a girl known as Winnie, but whose legal name was Onida Elmira Chamberlain.
 He enlisted on October 17 for what would be 18 months aboard the USS Cowslip.
 As a Master’s Mate, he may have assisted in navigation, docking, and anchoring the ship, and executed the orders of the Master.